wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 ---------------------------------------------------------------

-For every demo below you need to run through all the pre-requisite steps mentioned above.
-For each demo, before you click "Create Linode" at the bottom of the page make sure that you are creating a linode in the correct region (gb-lon), that the Linode has a root password set.
+Before you click "Create Linode" at the bottom of the page make sure that you are creating this build machine Linode in the correct region (gb-lon), attach the build machine you are provisioning to the adt-vpc that you created above remembering to "**Assign a public IPv4 address for this Linode**", that the Linode has a root password set.
 If you understand what you are doing, then the rest of the settings for your linode are left to your discretion.

 Once you click "**Create Linode**", the build will deploy which will take some minutes.

 Once the build is completed:

+# OBTAIN BUILD MACHINE IP ADDRESS (IMAGE)

 You can ssh onto the build machine once it has started up with